Nothing from Nothing

 "Nothing from Nothing" is a song written by Billy Preston and Bruce Fisher and recorded by Billy Preston for his 1974 album The Kids & Me.
 The song reached #1 on the Billboard Hot 100 chart for one week in October 1974, becoming Preston's second solo chart-topper in the United States (following his 1973 hit "Will It Go Round in Circles").
 It spent four and a half months on the chart.

 Preston performed "Nothing from Nothing" on Saturday Night Live, the first musical performance ever on the show.

-The song was also used in late 2002 for all GM brand commercials and was also prominently featured in both the 1975 low-budget independent bank-heist caper "Flash and the Firecat" and the 2008 film Be Kind Rewind.
+The song was also used in late 2002 for all GM-brand commercials and was also prominently featured in both the 1975 low-budget independent bank-heist caper Flash and the Firecat and the 2008 film Be Kind Rewind.

+The song is also mentioned in the novel Just Above My Head by James Baldwin.

+The song was also featured in the 2024 Apple TV+ animated Peanuts special Snoopy Presents: Welcome Home, Franklin.
+It was also featured at the end of the season 3 finale of The White Lotus.